FaberineOoPpSs/ML_practice/Movie Recommender System/readme.txt

 	   press 'Execute' you will see the predicted movies.
 	6. similar process can be done for '/moviePred_item_based' but instead of user_id type movie_name to see the prediction of similar movies
+4. frontend.py contains streamlit implementation for ui experience.
+To run the ui on local host follow the steps:
+	1. Run fastAPI on terminal using steps written above.
+	2. Open new cmd.exe prompt from Anaconda and change the diretory to the path of file
+	3. Type streamlit run frontend.py
+	4. And voila the page will load automatically on your default browser.

-4. itemRecommender.py(use spyder to view file) file contains recommender function that is used in main.py for recommending similar movies w.r.t given movie ml model used is briefly described and analyzed in 200968186_MiniProject_PHASE_II.ipynb file.
+5. itemRecommender.py(use spyder to view file) file contains recommender function that is used in main.py for recommending similar movies w.r.t given movie ml model used is briefly described and analyzed in 200968186_MiniProject_PHASE_II.ipynb file.

-5. userRecommender.py(kindly use spyder to view file) file contains recommender function that is used in main.py for recommending similar movies w.r.t to similar user preferences the function uses model described and analyzedf breifly in 200968186_MiniProject_PHASE_II.ipynb file
+6. userRecommender.py(kindly use spyder to view file) file contains recommender function that is used in main.py for recommending similar movies w.r.t to similar user preferences the function uses model described and analyzedf breifly in 200968186_MiniProject_PHASE_II.ipynb file